 North of 60

-In this video, Peter Ouellette, President of the Western Regional Council, describes the North of 60 Project.
+In this video, Peter Ouellette, from the Western Regional Council, describes the North of 60 Project.
 He invites you to meet Michelle, Ruth Anne, Elizabeth, and David from the Northwest Territories and also Helen, Keith, Lu-Ann, and Dorothy from Nunavut.
 Take a few minutes to visit them, through this video.
 See their environment, learn about their works and feel their gratitude.

 Thank you for viewing and sharing this video.

 Food prices in communities north of the 60th parallel can be exorbitant and further enshrine communities in poverty, which is a major concern in the north.
 Over the years, as part of its mission, the Society of Saint Vincent de Paul (SSVP) has developed an innovative approach of:

 - reaching out and establishing contacts in remote communities north of the 60th parallel;